 Conclusion

 In this article, we will be discussing the concept of overfitting and underfitting in machine learning.
 By understanding overfitting and underfitting, you will be able to better assess how your newly trained models are performing in practice.
-Overfitting occurs when a model performs too well on training data despite being poorly designed; it is generally avoided because it leads to unreliable predictions.
-Underfitting, meanwhile, refers to a situation where a model does not perform well on testing data even though it was fairly accurate on the training set; this usually happens when the model is overly simple or does not take into account common variation across a dataset.
+Overfitting arises when a model excels on training data despite inadequate design.
+You can typically avoid due to its tendency to result in unreliable predictions.
+Underfitting, meanwhile, refers to a situation where a model does not perform well on testing data even though it was fairly accurate on the training set.
+This usually happens when the model is overly simple or does not take into account common variation across a dataset.
 By understanding these concepts, you can make better use of machine learning models and avoid making costly mistakes.